gavinfielder/pft/README.md

 These naming conventions are ***usually*** followed.
 There's a lot of tests, so making it more consistent is a huge task for another day.
 The first rule plus the `moul_` block are the two that most users care about, and they're both consistent.

+## Disclaimer about the `moul_` tests

+They are outdated.
+At the very least, they were taken from before the subject recently changed. ***IN ADDITION*** more tests were added to moulinette to more sections than just `%f`.
+Do not think that by simply passing the `moul_` block, you will pass moulinette.
+Multiple people have already tried this and failed.

 ## Workflow with PFT

 unit\_tests.c shows you all the tests that are available.
 Failing a test means that your output and/or return value was not the same as the libc printf.
 When this happens, there will be a new file, 'test\_results.txt', that holds information about the failed test, the first line of code for the test (most of them are one line anyway), what printf printed, and what ft\_printf printed.